Relive some of the most notable game development milestones from 2000 to the present.

 Experimenting with AR and VR has opened a new world of possibilities for gameplay.
 For example, augmented reality video games may even have therapeutic benefit for people with cerebral palsy.
 In the next few years, we’re sure to see improvements and growth in this exciting new realm.

-To find out about what it takes to become a game designer, visit our School of Game Development website—or our School of Web Design & New Media website.
+To find out about what it takes to become a game designer, visit our School of Game Development website to learn more about its onsite and online degree programs —or our School of Web Design & New Media website for its onsite and online degree programs.
 After all, mobile apps and cool emerging tech are all the rage these days.
 And since game design and animation both need concept artists, storyboard artists, character designers, and more, you’ll also find plenty of School of Animation & Visual Effects alumni in the game industry as well.
+If you are interested in getting your degree in animation, we also have both onsite and online degree programs to suit your needs.